czipperz/HBML/README.md

 #HBML

+**This is currently just a design, the parser is only partially working**

 The language for HTML kings.

 It is based off of [*HAML*](http://haml.info/).
 It does not have support for Ruby integration, as it is supposed to be an independent language that compiles into basic HTML.